Adler University Timeline

 The first Adler Institute for Social Change, the Institute on Social Exclusion, is established.

 The Adler School begins operation of a Vancouver Campus.
-Since 1978, the School had offered education and training in Vancouver through an agreement with the Adlerian Psychology Association of British Columbia.
+Since 1978, the University had offered education and training in Vancouver through an agreement with the Adlerian Psychology Association of British Columbia.